Anigone1/anigone20/README.md

 - Add the `.env` on root directory.
   > [!TIP]
-  > path: root to anifire outside the app directory
+  > path: root to AniGone outside the app directory

 ```bash
 ## This should be a aniwatch api of ritesh repo (without last slash /)